 This sparked my writer’s brain and made me realise something important about antagonists.
 They have to have gooey feelings for something.
 Whether it’s a living thing, a love of heraldry or baking programmes, it no doubt adds believability and complexity to these characters.
 Don’t worry too much about the horse though.
 He was soon resurrected with his master to make daily trips to and from hell.
 Happy days.

 It’s common for monstrous antagonists to possess physical prowess, either bodily or through technology.
 The most memorable ones however, have the brains to match.

 Take Mr Hyde from Robert Louis Stevenson’s Strange Case of Dr Jekyll and Mr Hyde.
 Although smaller than Dr Jekyll, his shadow-side is an intelligent sociopath that threatens to overwhelm his kinder nature.

 Having an intelligent antagonist adds another complication to the pile for the protagonist(s).
 As we want to give them as many as possible, it’s a great way to keep the plot going.

 This is arguably the creepiest feature of the monstrous antagonist’s anatomy: the one characteristic that defines it and allows it to remain in readers’ minds forever.

 I was referring in the subheading to Freddy Kruger from the A Nightmare on Elm Street franchise.
-Although I’m not a huge fan of these films (and haven’t watched them through), I only need to see this guy’s silhouette to make me run for the hills where they probably have eyes.
+Although I’m not a huge fan of these films, I only need to see this guy’s silhouette to make me run for the hills where they probably have eyes.

-Of course the protagonist(s) usually have the wits to outsmart their adversary, giving them a defining (terrifying) characteristic will make this more challenging.
-It makes it really hard to think straight when in their company and distracting when adrenaline begins to hijack the system through the fight/flight response.
+Of course the protagonist(s) usually have the wits to outsmart their adversary, but giving them a terrifying characteristic will make this more challenging.
+It makes it really hard to think straight when adrenaline begins to hijack the system through the fight/flight response.
 This provides yet another obstacle.
 Yay!

 Their Achilles Heel